david-chau/react-financial-input/README.md

 # financial-input
-A React financial input component that works in mobile and desktop browsers.
+A React financial input component written in Typescript that works in mobile and desktop browsers.

 ## Requirements
 Node 18 must be used to run storybook